HalfSquare/MonteCarloSimulation/architecture_design/architecture-design.md

 ```

 *Running the simulations and saving the data*
-One of the main purpose of our simulations is to be able to graphically view the predicted landings of the rocket simulations.
+One of the main purposes of our simulations is to be able to graphically view the predicted landings of the rocket simulations.
 Once the simulations are finished, the user can save the graph data.

 ```plantuml
 @startuml